- Clinical science

 - Blood-streaked stools

-- Colicky abdominal pain due to obstruction
+- Colicky abdominal pain (due to obstruction)

-Symptoms according to stage of disease
+Symptoms of advanced disease

 - Palpable abdominal mass